 Zanele Muholi

 Zanele Muholi is a visual activist and self-described visual activist who uses photography to document and celebrate the lives of South Africa’s LGBTQIA+ community.
-This exhibition (6 June 2024–26 January 2025) features over 200 photographs from Muholi’s Faces and Phases series, which began in 2006 and documents the lives of black lesbians, transgender, and gender non-conforming individuals in South Africa.
+This exhibition (until 26 January 2025) features over 200 photographs from Muholi’s Faces and Phases series, which began in 2006 and documents the lives of black lesbians, transgender, and gender non-conforming individuals in South Africa.
 The series is a powerful and moving testament to the resilience and beauty of these communities.
-The exhibition also features works from Muholi’s other series, including Somnyama Ngonyama, which explores the representation of black bodies in South Africa, and Being, which documents same-sex couples in love.
+The exhibition also features works from Muholi’s other series, including Somnyama Ngonyama, which explores the representation of black bodies in South Africa, and Being, which documents same-sex couples in love. £18.

 Anthony McCall